SailScores/SailScores/docs/Development.md

         docker exec -it sailscoresDb /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P "P@ssw0rd" -Q "RESTORE FILELISTONLY FROM DISK = '/var/opt/mssql/backup/starter.bak'"

     Buried in the output you'll see a list of files which are used in the next command.
-The deafults provide below may not need to change.
+The defaults provided below may not need to change.

 7. Restore the backup using `sqlcmd` within the container: